Loading ... Please wait.

 37. Select Implementing Partners, December 14th, 2018

-The new Streamlined Capacity Assessment tool was added to procedures steps 2.0 and 2.0 ALT, replacing other assessments that are part of the streamlined tool.
+The new Partner Capacity Assessment tool was added to procedures steps 2.0 and 2.0 ALT, replacing other assessments that are part of the new streamlined tool.

 36. Select Responsible Parties and Grantees, December 14th, 2018

-The new Streamlined Capacity Assessment tool was added to steps 3 and 2.1 OPT of the Responsible Parties and Grantees procedures, replacing other assessments that are part of the streamlined tool.
+The new Partner Capacity Assessment tool was added to steps 3 and 2.1 OPT of the Responsible Parties and Grantees procedures, replacing other assessments that are part of the new streamlined tool.

 35. Performance Based Payments, December 14th, 2018

-The new Streamlined Capacity Assessment tool was added to step 3.0 of the procedures, replacing other assessments that are part of the streamlined tool.
+The new Partner Capacity Assessment tool was added to step 3.0 of the procedures, replacing other assessments that are part of the new streamlined tool.

 34. Launch of Bold New Changes to Programme and Project Management, June 8th, 2018